Elesie-vivian/Capstone-Project-Wordpress-site-on-AWS/README.md

   We will install the WordPress application and its dependencies on the EC2 instance so as to have a WordPress installation that is accessible on the web browser.

-  * Installing the Apache web server
+  * Installing the Apache web server.

     To run a Wordpress, we need to run a web server on our EC2 instance; we will use the open source Apache web server.
     We run the following command to install apache.